 APD in Free Space Optics (FSO) Applications

-Avalanche photodiode detectors are used in many diverse applications such as Free Space Optics, laser range finders and photon correlation studies.
+Avalanche photodiode (APD) detectors are used in many diverse applications such as Free Space Optics, laser range finders and photon correlation studies.

 Ideal for Low Light Detection to overcome thick Fog and other Fade effects

-APD Performance for Free Space Optics / Optical Wireless
+APD Performance for Free Space Optics/ Optical Wireless

 Typical demonstrated APD performance includes:

-Detection of 10-photon, 20 ns pulses with special APDs
+- Detection of 100-photon, 20 ns pulses with standard APDs, and 10-photon, 20 ns pulses with special APDs.

-Photon-counting detection efficiencies > 70% at 633 nm; dark counts of only 1 count/s on 150 µm diameter APDs
+- >70% photon-counting efficiency at 633 nm with dark counts of 1 count/s on 150 µm diameter APDs.

-Detection and resolution of low energy, 1 to 30 keV X-rays
+- Detection and resolution of low energy X-rays (1-30 keV).

 Figure 1 shows the reach-through structure which offers the best available combination of high speed, low noise and capacitance and extended red response.